ooz/blog/2022/game-analysis-universal-paperclips/README.md

 The replayability stems from the different conditions when starting a new game or trying to get faster playthroughs.
 Failing the game is hard.
 Sub-optimal decisions just lead to a longer playthrough.

-The naive playtime is around four to six hours.
+The naive, attentive playtime is around four to six hours.
 If you want to speed it up a bit, you can follow [recommendations from UP wiki](https://universalpaperclips.fandom.com/wiki/Universal_Paperclips_Wiki) or use cheats:

 <details>